hyperplasma/hyplusite-exporter/README.md

 - HTML files are saved in directories based on category/subcategory:
   ```
-  outputs/
+  outputs/hyplusite/
+  ├── index.html
   └── <category>/
       └── <subcategory>/
           ├── my-post-title.html
           └── images/
               └── <MD5-hashed-image-names>
   ```
+- An `index.html` file is generated in the top-level output directory, containing a tree-structured index linking to all downloaded HTML files.
-- External images are downloaded to an `images/` subfolder in the same directory as the HTML file
+- External images are downloaded to an `images/` subfolder in the same directory as the HTML file.
-- Image filenames are MD5-hashed from their original URLs to prevent conflicts
+  - Image filenames are MD5-hashed from their original URLs to prevent conflicts.

 ### Resume and Redownload